 Is Mushroom Compost Good for Cucumbers?

 Mushroom compost can be used to improve the growth and yield of cucumbers.

-A study published in the Journal of Agricultural Science found that adding mushroom compost to soil increased the yield of cucumbers by 20 percent.
+A study published in the Journal of Agricultural Science found that adding mushroom compost to the soil increased the yield of cucumbers by 20 percent.
 The compost also increased the size of the cucumbers by 10 percent.

-Adding mushroom compost to soil can also improve the flavor of cucumbers.
-A study published in HortScience found that adding mushroom compost to soil increased the sugar content of cucumbers by 10 percent.
+Adding mushroom compost to the soil can also improve the flavor of cucumbers.
+A study published in HortScience found that adding mushroom compost to the soil increased the sugar content of cucumbers by 10 percent.
 Mushroom compost contains beneficial fungi that help the plant grow.

-A study published in the Journal of Applied Microbiology found that mushrooms contain a variety of beneficial compounds that protect against disease, disease-causing toxins and insects.
+A study published in the Journal of Applied Microbiology found that mushrooms contain a variety of beneficial compounds that protect against disease, disease-causing toxins, and insects.

+Is Mushroom Compost Good for Cucumbers?